Here you can find everything needed to get MPlayer up and running.

 of 'svn export').

-We recommend to use latest SVN always, but currently there is also a reasonably recent release available,
+We recommend to use latest SVN always, but currently there is also an outdated release available,

 which includes an FFmpeg snapshot.